The government supports entrepreneurs

 - Trade missions abroad.
 By conducting trade missions abroad, the Netherlands can access new foreign markets.
 The focus here is on emerging markets like Brazil and India.

-- Enterprise forum.
-This is the government’s one-stop shop for entrepreneurs, where they can access services from a range of agencies, including the Chamber of Commerce (KvK), the Tax and Customs Administration, the Road Transport Agency (RDW) and Statistics Netherlands (CBS).
+- Enterprise forum: this is the government’s one-stop shop for entrepreneurs, where they can access services from a range of agencies, including the Chamber of Commerce (KVK), the Tax and Customs Administration, the Netherlands Vehicle Authority (RDW) and Statistics Netherlands (CBS).

 Better links between education and the labour market